 #5 – Currency

-Currency is defined as the instrument of monetary exchange replacing traditional barter system wherein such medium is broadly acceptable in the specific country.
+Currency is defined as the instrument of monetary exchange replacing the traditional barter system wherein such medium is broadly acceptable in the specific country.
 Different countries may have different currencies.
-The most common and popular acceptable currency across the globe is that of United States dollars wherein many countries have performed dollarization to meets its currency requirement equivalent to global standards.
+The most common and popular acceptable currency globally is the United States dollar; many countries have performed dollarizationDollarizationDollarization is the colloquial term for currency substitution, in which a country, either officially or unofficially, either fully or partially accepts a foreign currency as its legal tender for the purpose of enhancing currency stability and reducing the costs of maintaining its own currency. to meet their currency requirement equivalent to global standards.

 #6 – Commodities

-- A put option is a derivative contract that gives its holder the right to sell the underlying asset at a predefined strike price before the date of expiration.
+A put option is a derivative contractPut Option Is A Derivative ContractPut Option is a financial instrument that gives the buyer the right to sell the option anytime before the date of contract expiration at a pre-specified price called strike price.
+It protects the underlying asset from any downfall of the underlying asset anticipated. that gives its holder the right to sell the underlying asset at a predefined strike price before the expiration.

-- The put option gives the right to sell but not the obligation to pursue the selling activity.
+The put option gives the right to sell but not the obligation to pursue the selling activity.

 Example #2 – Practical Application